Hawks prevent comeback by Lakers

-ATLANTA -- The Atlanta Hawks blew a big first-half lead while losing their previous game and weren’t going to let the same thing happen against the Los Angeles Lakers.

-Center Al Horford scored 16 points to lead five double-figure scorers and added nine rebounds as the Hawks took a 19-point lead in the second quarter and held off a Lakers rally for 100-87 victory on Friday night.
+(The Sports Xchange) - Center Al Horford scored 16 points to lead five double-figure scorers and added nine rebounds as the Hawks took a 19-point lead in the second quarter and held off a Lakers rally for a 100-87 victory on Friday.

-“It shows our resilience to be in the same position as the other night and this time finish it out,” said forward Kent Bazemore, who had 15 points off the bench.
-“But we’ve got to keep building our leads.
-We can’t take a step forward and then a step back.”

-Forward Kobe Bryant, who scored 31 points on Wednesday at Washington to help the Lakers snap a seven-game losing streak, scored 14 points in the third stop of his retirement road show while making only 4 of 19 shots from the field, including 2 of 10 from behind the 3-point arc.
+Forward Kobe Bryant, who scored 31 points on Wednesday at Washington to help the Lakers snap a seven-game losing streak, scored 14 points while making only 4-of-19 shots from the field.

-A capacity crowd of 19,015 -- just the Hawks’ fourth sellout of the season -- came out to be part of Bryant’s last game in Atlanta and saw only a few flashes from the NBA’s third-best scorer in history.
+A capacity crowd of 19,015 -- just the Hawks’ fourth sellout of the season -- came out to be part of Bryant’s last game in Atlanta and saw only a few flashes from the NBA’s third-highest scorer.

-A jumper by Bryant, who had five assists and played 35 minutes, drew the Lakers to 87-83 with under five minutes to play, but the Hawks went on an 8-0 run to regain control and erase the sting of blowing a 17-point lead in a home loss to Toronto on Wednesday.
+A jumper by Bryant drew the Lakers to 87-83 with under five minutes to play, but the Hawks went on an 8-0 run to regain control and erase the sting of blowing a 17-point lead in a loss to Toronto on Wednesday.

 “We weren’t thinking about Kobe,” Horford said.
 “We were thinking about beating the Lakers and getting a win.”